FedMrt/prototypal_aop_engine/README.md

-If you are reading this file  maybe you are searching for information about the code included in this repo: the code represents the core of a prototypal, funny* AOP engine that realize a mechanism similar to the method-proxy mechanism realized by SpringFramework; the proxy behaviour is configurable via a text file containing a JSON object (with key "targets") ; i've made it exclusively for purposes of knowledge.
+If you are reading this file  maybe you are searching for information about the code included in this repo: the code represents the core of a prototypal, funny* AOP engine that realize a mechanism similar to the method-proxy mechanism realized by SpringFramework; this behaviour is realized by a runtime generation of a proxy class and without using java.lang.reflect.Proxy ; the proxy behaviour is configurable via a text file containing a JSON object (with key "targets") ; i've made it exclusively for purposes of knowledge.
 I'd like you enjoy it .... have fun !!!